Anemic Identity

 Running is human.
 Bring able to run long distances has had a direct contribution to our survival as a species.
 I celebrate this fact every time I run.
 The modern world does not demand much running from us, yet I find running to be a wonderful thing to do.

 The modern world offers a seductive shortcut for almost every human struggle: the ✨ button.
 I am averse to outsourcing my most personal and intellectual labor to algorithms.
 This was out of fear.
 Fear that a machine would put words in my mouth, sometimes more eloquently, at all times faster.
 Fear that my own mind can output no more than a statistical prediction of my next word.
 I believe one should experience this fear.
 It is a sad thing to concede one’s agency without a fight, which seems to be a trend amongst the mindless adopters of this technology.
-Face the terror that is accepting your limits and AI is suddenly not so scary.
+Face the terror that is accepting your limits and suddenly AI is not so scary.

 Content on sanalog.net is made by me.
 It does not host any AI-generated content, though it may reference some.
 Content on sanalog.net meticulously created and constantly iterated.
 It will have mistakes, but they will be human mistakes.